- Why Blogging?

 It should also roughly relate to the niche you’re in unless you’re using your own name.
-I went for Green in Black and White as green is a slang term for money and black and white pertains to the idea of providing straight forward tips and advice.
-Most importantly, those words are simple and easy to remember and they relate to my niche!
+I went for Green in Black and White for this blog as green is a slang term for money and black and white pertains to the idea of providing straightforward tips and advice.
+Most importantly, those words are simple, easy to remember and they relate to my niche!

 So go for something that is:-

 Choosing a Blog Name:

 – Easy to remember

 – Roughly in keeping and identifiable as being a website about your chosen niche